gruntjs-updater/testdata-generator/README.md

 # testdata-generator

-> Creates trees of JSON data to be used for mocking HTTP requests from real data in unit tests
+> Creates trees of JSON data to be used for mocking HTTP requests from real data in unit tests.
+Assumes that the environment you are generating over uses an X-Impersonate header in order to get data from the context of different users.

 ## Getting Started
 This plugin requires Grunt `~0.4.0`